Kmeakin/walrus-report/src/30-implementation.md

 we can keep the implementation of the lexer small and easy to maintain, whilst still getting a lexer that is just as fast as an optimised hand-written implementation.
-All that the compiler writer need provide is a few dozen lines of glue code to drive the lexer and attatch start and end indicies to each token.
+All that the compiler writer need provide is a few dozen lines of glue code to drive the lexer and source locations to each token.

 ## Parsing
 Once a flat stream of tokens has been produced, they must be assembled into a